docopt/docopt.org/index.md

 elements.
 Together, these elements form valid *usage patterns*, each starting with program's name `naval_fate`.

-Below the usage patterns, there is a list with option descriptions.
+Below the usage patterns, there is a list of options with descriptions.
-It describes whether an option has short/long forms (`-h`, `--help`), whether an option has an argument (`--speed=<kn>`), and whether that argument has a default value (`[default: 10]`).
+They describe whether an option has short/long forms (`-h`, `--help`), whether an option has an argument (`--speed=<kn>`), and whether that argument has a default value (`[default: 10]`).